I Was Born, But...: Plot

-The Yoshi family has just moved to the Tokyo suburbs, close to where the father Kennosuke's (Tatsuo Saitō) direct boss, Iwasaki (Takeshi Sakamoto), is staying.
-Kennosuke's two young sons Keiji and Ryoichi (Tomio Aoki and Hideo Sugawara) are supposed to be going to school, but owing to the threats of a group of neighborhood and school bullies, they decide to play truant.
+The Yoshi family has just moved to the Tokyo suburbs, close to where the father Kennosuke's direct boss, Iwasaki, is staying.
+Kennosuke's two young sons Keiji and Ryoichi are supposed to be going to school, but owing to the threats of a group of neighborhood and school bullies, they decide to play truant.
 After the teacher speaks to their father, Keiji and Ryoichi have no choice but to go to school.
-They attempt to eat sparrow's eggs to get stronger so that they can get back at the boys, but an older delivery boy Kozou (Shoichi Kofujita) decides to help them out to threaten the bullies, and they emerge as the top dogs amongst the gang.
+They attempt to eat sparrow's eggs to get stronger so that they can get back at the boys, but an older delivery boy Kozou decides to help them out to threaten the bullies, and they emerge as the top dogs amongst the gang.

-One of the neighborhood kids is Taro (Seiichi Kato), whose father is Iwasaki himself.
+One of the neighborhood kids is Taro, whose father is Iwasaki himself.
 The boys argue amongst themselves who has the most powerful father.
 Not long after, they visit Taro's home, where the office workers have gathered under Iwasaki, who screens some home movies for the amusement of the gathering.
 The two brothers witness on film how their father, who to them is stern and whom they look up to, plays the buffoon before his colleagues and boss.

 Humiliated, they go home and decide that their father isn't such an important person after all.
 They throw a massive tantrum, and confront their father asking him why he has to grovel under Taro's father.
 Kennosuke answers that Taro's father is richer and holds a higher position than he does.
 Dissatisfied with this answer, the two decide to hold a hunger strike.
 Ryoichi gets a spanking from his father, but after the children have gone to bed, the father confides in the wife that he does not enjoy doing what he does.
 Both wish for a better future for their children.

 The next day, the children attempt a hunger strike during breakfast, but succumb to a dish of onigiri.
 Kennosuke manages a reconciliation with them.
 The children say they would like to be a lieutenant general and a general respectively.
 On their way to school, they see Taro's father in a car, and they urge their father to go up and greet him.
 As Kennosuke takes a convenient car ride to work, the brothers walk to school with Taro and the rest of the gang.